 In this paper, we look into the impact this has on the recent developments around the European Digital Identity (EUDI) framework, and its technical implementation through OpenID specifications.
-In Section~\ref{sec-identity}, we present the state of the art on relevant concepts, to establish a sound foundation to start from: we attempt to aggregate a workable definition of the term `identity' and link it to the concepts of anonymity and pseudonymity (cf. Section~\ref{sec-char}); we define `authentication' and explain the trust model around certification authorities (cf. Section~\ref{sec-trust}); and we look into the difference between certificates and credentials (cf. Section~\ref{sec-attestations}).
+In Section~\ref{sec-identity}, we present the state of the art on relevant concepts, to establish a sound foundation to start from: we attempt to aggregate a workable definition of the term `identity' and link it to the concepts of anonymity and pseudonymity (\ref{sec-char}); we define `authentication' and explain the trust model around certification authorities (\ref{sec-trust}); and we look into the difference between certificates and credentials (\ref{sec-attestations}).

-Based on this understanding, we assess the capabilities of OpenID's specifications in Section~\ref{sec-arch}: we discuss the design choices inherited from OIDC (cf. Section~\ref{sec-oidc}), and point out the limitations of OpenID4VCI and OpenID4VP (cf. Section~\ref{sec-vci} and \ref{sec-vp}).
-Confronted with its lack of technological innovation, we look for another reason for OpenID's new design in Section~\ref{sec-paradigm}; but we conclude that it does not offer the claimed paradigm shift in portability, control or privacy (cf. Section~\ref{sec-portability}, \ref{sec-control}, and \ref{sec-privacy}).
+Based on this understanding, we assess the technical capabilities of OpenID's specifications in Section~\ref{sec-arch}: we discuss the design choices inherited from OIDC (\ref{sec-oidc}), and point out the limitations of OpenID4VCI (\ref{sec-vci}) and OpenID4VP (\ref{sec-vp}).
+Given the lack of additional functionality, we try to find a rationale for OpenID's new design by looking into its non-functional characteristics Section~\ref{sec-paradigm}.
+We conclude, however, that it does not offer any practical increase in portability (\ref{sec-portability}), control (\ref{sec-control}) or privacy (\ref{sec-privacy}).

-Before offering a number of alternatives to OpenID's architecture in Section~\ref{sec-alt}, we look into the relevant aspects of the EUDI legislation itself in Section~\ref{sec-politics}: we explain the workings of trusted lists (cf. Section~\ref{sec-lists}); discuss an example of the effects of their institutionalization (cf. Section~\ref{sec-weakened}); and point out the implications of the economical and political incentives they give rise to (Section~\ref{sec-recentral}).
+Before offering a number of alternatives to OpenID's architecture in Section~\ref{sec-alt}, we look into the relevant aspects of the EUDI legislation itself in Section~\ref{sec-politics}: we explain the workings of trusted lists (\ref{sec-lists}); discuss an example of the effects of their institutionalization (\ref{sec-weakened}); and point out the implications of the economical and political incentives they give rise to (\ref{sec-recentral}).